This is the second article in a series on making our very own calculator. This article is about prototyping and the verification of basic algorithms.

 Division

-Not unlike multiplication, the sign of a result is simply an XOR of the signs of the input terms while the exponent is a difference of the term’s exponents.
+Not unlike multiplication, the sign of a result is simply an XOR of the signs of the input terms, while the exponent is a difference of the term’s exponents.

 With all four operations, we also need to normalize the result.
-In the end, the total number of digits might exceed the width of our scratch register causing a loss of accuracy.
+In the end, the total number of digits might exceed the width of our scratch register, causing a loss of accuracy.

-Proof of Concept
+Proof of Methods

-To verify our calculations, the checked-in code carries along parallel computation using a standard C++ type “double”.
+The code verifies computation against a standard C++ type “double.”
 This data type is convenient since, when printed, it provides up to 14 or 15 decimal digits of precision.
 Those are the “control” or “golden” values we compare our results with.

 Although such test coverage is not exhaustive, it seems to be sufficient.